Youngertss/easy_gem/README.md

 ### Docker

 - To run Fastapi app (now still using uvicorn)
-- To run Postgres DB with alembic migrations and seed data (games and tags)
+- To run Postgres DB with alembic migrations and seed data (tags & games, users & gameshistory)
 - To run Redis server
 - To run celery, celery_beat and flower

-Now 3 games are available: FortuneWheel, SafeHack, Miner.
+Now 3 games are available: FortuneWheel, SafeHack, Miner - "the most popular" section.

 All database models declared in file src/auth/models.py